eggshell/demo_processing/README.md

 The following environment variables are optional:

   * `DEMOS_DIR` : path to a directory containing n number of demo files to be analyzed.
-If unset, `run.sh` will check the root directory of this project for a `demos` dir and use that.
+If unset, `process.sh` will check the root directory of this project for a `demos` dir and use that.

 ### Stats Measured